JahyLuky/Cpp/README.md

      - **Fibonacci Coding**: Techniques for encoding data using Fibonacci coding principles.

 2. **Project 2: Data Structures**
+   - Description: Implementation of functions in C/C++ to compress and decompress input files using Huffman coding, as well as encode and decode files between UTF-8 and Fibonacci coding.
    - Key Concepts and Topics:
      - **Arrays**: Basic linear data structure used for storing elements of the same type.
      - **Linked Lists**: Dynamic data structure where elements are not stored in contiguous memory locations.